 If you're looking for JMeter Interview Questions for Experienced or Freshers, you are in the right place.
 There are a lot of opportunities from many reputed companies in the world.
 According to research, JMeter has a market share of about 10.0%.
 So, You still have the opportunity to move ahead in your career in JMeter Engineering.
 Mindmajix offers Advanced JMeter Interview Questions 2019 that helps you in cracking your interview & acquire a dream career as JMeter Engineer.

 |Less proficient implementation||High-end development and complex to implement|

 |UI is not up to the mark||Impressive UI|

 |Supports Linux, MS, iOS, and Web-Based||Supports MS, iOS, and Web-Based|

 There are five testing techniques that are common in the present scenario.
 They are

-These techniques measure the behavior of applications, their working conditions, handle apps with large records and ensure functionality in case the overall number of users increases rapidly.
+These techniques measure the behavior of applications, their working conditions, handle apps with large records, and ensure functionality in case the overall number of users increases rapidly.

-Related Page:: Learn More About Performance Testing
+|Related Article: Learn More About What is Performance Testing?|

 There are certain activities that are generally performed during this task and they are: